NateFerrero/cmd.js/README.md

 |------------|-------------------------|
 | `exists`   | `[true or false, ...]`  |

+Checks if each value passed in exists (not null or undefined).

 #### Example

 The following example checks the existence of the values.
 Only null and undefined count as not existing: